Wijayaac/Wijayaac/README.md

 Hey there 👋

-I'm Wijaya, a junior full stack developer, self taught desainer and also programmer.
+I'm Wijaya, a junior full stack developer, self taught designer and also programmer.
 Now i specializes on Front End Development and also WordPress Developer.

 I start my journey become programmer, because i want exploring the user need, and translate into unique website base on their value.
 And make sure the perfomance is blazingly fast for every situation.